tomahawk-media/tomahawk/README.md

-# This project is essentially abandoned
+# REVIVING TAMAHAWK

-There is noone working on it.
+This is basically just me trying to revive Tomahawk, I am working on setting everything up to compile new builds for Linux.
-There isn't much sense in adding any new issues in the issue tracker unless you want to fix them yourself.
+Not sure when new builds will be online, hopefully soon.

 # WHAT TOMAHAWK IS